-If you have gum disease, it may be difficult to keep your teeth clean — which could lead to cavities, root decay, and even tooth loss.
-Thankfully, dentists can offer procedures like a gum graft to actually help reverse these problems!
+If you have gum disease, it may be difficult to keep your teeth clean — which could lead to cavities, tooth decay, and even tooth loss.
+Thankfully, dentists offer procedures like a gum graft to actually help reverse these problems!

 You may have heard it called gum flap surgery or tissue flap surgery.
 The procedure involves removing some of your healthy gum tissue, then using it to replace the diseased or damaged tissue.
 The new tissue heals in place, helping to reattach it firmly so bacteria can’t get underneath it again.